open2b/scriggo-site/scripts.md

 Building of a script interpreter starts from writing a Scriggofile for the interpreter and running one of the following commands:

 * `scriggo build` or `scriggo install` to create a standalone interpreter.
-* `scriggo embed` to generate a package loader to use with an existing program.
+* `scriggo embed` to generate a package importer to use with an existing program.

 ### Scriggofile for a script interpreter